gshs-ornl/wbstats/README.md

 #> 4 United States
 ```

 or a wide format if parameter `return_wide = TRUE`.
-Note that to necessitate a this transformation the `indicator` column is dropped.
+Note that to necessitate this transformation the `indicator` column is dropped.

 ``` r
 library(wbstats)